postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/sending-the-first-request.md

 The most common methods are GET, POST, PUT, and DELETE.
 The names of the methods are self-explanatory.
 For example GET enables you to retrieve data from a server.
 POST enables you to add data to an existing file or resource in a server.
 PUT lets you replace an existing file or resource in a server.
 And DELETE lets you delete data from a server.

-Postman makes sending API requests simple.
-Instead of testing your APIs through a command line or terminal, we offer an intuitive graphical interface that is quick to learn and rewarding to master.
+Postman streamlines sending API requests.
+Instead of testing your APIs through a command line or terminal, Postman provides an intuitive graphical interface.

 As you can see in the image below, when you enter a request in Postman and click the **Send** button, the server receives your request and returns a response that Postman displays in the interface.

 [![request and response illustration](https://assets.postman.com/postman-docs/anatomy-of-a-request.png)](https://assets.postman.com/postman-docs/anatomy-of-a-request.png)

 ## Sending a request

-Now let's send our first API request!

 Enter [`postman-echo.com/get`](https://docs.postman-echo.com/#078883ea-ac9e-842e-8f41-784b59a33722) into the URL field.